gumbarros/gumbarros/README.md

 ## Hello there <!--general kenobi-->

-I'm a Tech Lead at [JJConsulting](https://www.github.com/jjconsulting).
-My speciality is the .NET ecosystem, I also like software architecture.
-I'm a Linux user and a big fan of open source.
-Always exploring new tools and pushing for simplicity in everything I build.
+I'm a software architect at [JJConsulting](https://www.github.com/jjconsulting).
+My speciality is the .NET ecosystem, but also have some experience at Flutter.

 ---